Skip to main content

 Steps to Update KYC Information

-- Log in to the UAN EPFO portal using your credentials.
+• Log in to the UAN Member e-Sewa portal using your UAN and password.

-- Enter the document number and ensure the name matches the document.
+• Enter the correct document details and make sure your name matches exactly as per the document.

-- Confirmation: Once approved, you will receive an SMS notification confirming the update.
+• Confirmation: Once approved, you will receive an SMS notification confirming that your KYC has been updated.

 Is there an age limit for employees to join the EPF?